Helping Hand assistance card

 Recite Me: accessibility and language support is at the top right of the page.

-Helping Hand is an award winning scheme empowering bus users to discreetly and directly advise of any assistance they may require.
+Helping Hand is an award winning assistance card scheme empowering bus users to discreetly and directly advise of any assistance they may require.
 The card can be particularly helpful for customers with non-visible disabilities.

 The service user led scheme is now being used off the bus as well as - in taxis, shops and leisure establishments like the cinema.